-Think, full body ab exercises like planks.
-BUT this fat burning cardio workout isn’t just 30 minutes of planking — it’s nine non-traditional core exercises that will sculpt your abs while raising your heart rate.
+This fat burning cardio workout isn’t just 30 minutes of planking — it’s nine non-traditional core exercises with weights that will sculpt your abs while raising your heart rate.

 This is high intensity interval training (HIIT) for your abs!
-A HIIT ab workout to burn fat at home.
+A HIIT ab workout to build muscle and burn fat at home.

 Cardio Abs Workout FAQs